 Fusion Books was the first step in her plans for a one-stop-shop design platform.

-Canva was officially founded 1 January 2012 and had 750,000 users in its first year.
-In June 2020 the business was valued at $6 billion.
+Canva was officially founded 1 January 2012 and was soon boasting 750,000 users in its first year.
+Subsequently in June 2020 the business was valued at $6 billion.

-Xero is an accounting platform used in 180 countries and it started at a dining room table in an flat in Wellington, as shown above.
+Xero is an accounting platform used in 180 countries and it started at a dining room table in an flat in Wellington.
 To begin with the business, which was once called Accounting 2.0 was in the tiny flat on Willis Street.
 At first the flat was cheap furniture with 14 staff crammed in (sharing the 1 toilet!).

 Even the internet connection was dodgy.
 They paid for$50 unlimited data through Cafe Net, which could only be used at a cafe however, the metal rod they hung off their balcony to connect to the internet at the cafe across the road.

 The name Accounting 2.0 didn’t feel right, with this in mind, they chose the name Xero, a name that already had complications.

 An American Nu Metal/Rock band started their life as Xero, eventually changing their name to Linkin Park.
 The website domain belonged to a diehard fan, in spite of his previous refusal to sell the domain, a quick trip out to New Zealand for the fan and his wife and he handed over the domain name, and Xero the accounting software was born.

 The dining room table from Willis Street is now a part of “The Innovators” display at the Auckland Museum of Transport & Technology.

 Speaking of businesses that started at home, we’ve got some incredible customers who do business at home in a SheShed!